wvanderp/notes/Travel/Japan/Tours/Kensington Tours - Discover Japan.md

 Lake Ashinoko

 ![Hakone Kowakien Ten Yu](https://media.kensingtontours.com/image/upload/g_auto,f_auto,q_auto,w_644,h_442,c_fill/kt/live/pictures/asia/china-japan/japan/hakone/hotel/hakone-kowakien-ten-yu/kowakien-tenyu-exterior)

 ### A Change of Scenery

-Leave behind the hustle and bustle of Tokyo in favor of a day in Hakone; The gateway to Japan’s tallest mountain [[Mt.
-Fuji]] and the surrounding national park.
+Leave behind the hustle and bustle of Tokyo in favor of a day in Hakone; The gateway to Japan’s tallest mountain [[Mount Fuji]] and the surrounding national park.
 Your local guide will meet you at your hotel this morning and accompany you on your private drive from Tokyo.
 Spend the day exploring [[Fuji-Hakone-Izu National Park]], making use of your private vehicle as well as Hakone’s experiential forms of transport.
 The first stop will be at the [[Hakone Checkpoint]] which has been reconstructed to look exactly as it did during the Feudal Edo Period.
 Your guide will explain its fascinating history and show you around the museum before taking a short walk through the beautiful Cedar Avenue nearby.
 After you have taken in the beauty of the forest, travel to the foot of [[Mt.
 Komagatake]] for a scenic ride on the gondola lift.
 If the skies are clear, Mt.
 Fuji might be visible.
 Hakone is also home to many museums and parks.
 Later in the day, visit the [[Hakone Open Air Museum]], which creates a harmonic balance of nature and art by exhibiting various sculptures on its spacious grounds.
 Besides the sculptures, the Hakone Open Air Museum also features various indoor galleries, including a sizable Picasso Collection.
 Throughout the day there is a chance to catch a glimpse of Mt.
 Fuji, however, please keep in mind that she is a notoriously shy mountain and it needs to be a clear day.

 #### Where you’ll be staying